avahe-kellenberger/nimdow/README.md

 ### Building from source <a name="building"></a>

-1. Ensure you have `nim` and `nimble` installed.
+1. Ensure you have `nim` (version 1.2.0 or higher) and `nimble` installed.
 My preferred method is to use `choosenim` to install these.
 2. Clone this repo
 3. Execute `nimble install` from the package directory to install dependencies
 4. Execute `nimble release` from the package directory to create a release build (The built binary will be in `./bin/nimdow`)